Kingdom of England: Military

+Flemish painting showing the encounter between Henry VIII and Emperor Maximilian I in 1513.
+In the background is depicted the Battle of the Spurs against Louis XII of France.

 In the Anglo-Saxon period, England had no standing army.
 The king and magnates retained professional household troops (see housecarl), and all free men were obligated to perform military service in the fyrd.
 In addition, holders of bookland were obligated to provide a certain number of men based on the number of hides they owned.

 After the Norman Conquest, the king's household troops remained central to any royal army.
 The Anglo-Saxon fyrd also remained in use.
 But the Normans also introduced a new feudal element to the English military.
 The king's tenants-in-chief (his feudal barons) were obligated to provide mounted knights for service in the royal army or to garrison royal castles.
 The total number of knights owed was called the servitium debitum (Latin: "service owed"), and historian Richard Huscroft estimates this number was around 5,000.
 In reality, the servitium debitum was greater than any king would actually need in wartime.
 Its main purpose was for assessing how much scutage the king was owed.
 Scutage was used to pay for mercenaries, which were an important part of any Norman army.